quasilyte/go-ruleguard/README.md

 Right now we have these clauses:
 1. **match clause** contains a [gogrep](https://github.com/mvdan/gogrep) pattern that is used to match a part of a Go program.
-2. **where clause** (optional) applies constraints to a match in order to decide whether its accepted or rejected.
+2. **where clause** (optional) applies constraints to a match to decide whether its accepted or rejected.

-**where** constraints are usually type-based, but can also include properties like "an expression is side-effect free".

 To learn more, check out the documentation and/or the source code.